 Dr. Stevens is passionate about providing care to the underserved and has advocated for the rights of women, underrepresented minority groups, and persons with disabilities.
 Her interests include incorporating diversity and inclusion into the medical school curriculum; recruitment and retention of minorities in medicine; and educating early learners to become patient-centered, culturally competent physicians and leaders in healthcare.

-2017 Family medicine residency, Bon Secours St. Francis Hospital
+Residency, Family medicine, Bon Secours St. Francis Hospital